dreamportdev/Osdev-Notes/Nasm.md

 endstruc
 ```

-what the code above is doing is creating three symbols: id as 0 representing the offset from the beginning of a task structure and name as 4 (still the offset).
-But this notation has a drawback, it defines the label as global constant, so you can't have another struct declared with same field names, to solve this problem you can use the following notation:
+what this code is doing is creating three symbols: id as 0 representing the offset from the beginning of a task structure and name as 4 (still the offset) and the task symbol that is 0 too.
+This notation has a drawback, it defines the labels as global constants, so you can't have another struct or label declared with same name, to solve this problem you can use the following notation:

 ```asm
 struc task